-Our school curriculum and ethos promotes spiritual, moral, social and cultural development and prepares all pupils for the opportunities and responsibilities within their lives and futures.
+Our school curriculum and ethos promote spiritual, moral, social, and cultural development and prepare all pupils for the opportunities and responsibilities within their lives and futures.
+We are committed to teaching respect for diversity, challenging stereotypes, and ensuring that children understand both their rights and responsibilities.
+This includes challenging harmful gender stereotypes and promoting positive role models, in line with the July 2025 DfE guidance.